 What is Menopause?

-Menopause is a natural biological process marking the end of a woman’s reproductive years.
+Menopause is part of a natural biological process marking the end of a woman’s reproductive years.
+A woman has officially reached menopause when she has not had a period for 12 continuous months.
+Technically, menopause is just a single day in a woman’s life; marking the 1 year anniversary of the end of the last period.
 It typically occurs between the ages of 45 and 55, with the average age being around 51.
-A woman has officially reached menopause when she has not had a period for 12 continuous months.

-The transition to menopause is often gradual and can span several years, a period known as perimenopause.
+The transition to menopause is often gradual and can span several years.
+This period known as perimenopause.
 During this time, hormone levels change unpredictably, leading to irregular menstrual cycles and many other symptoms.
+It’s a neuroendocrine rollercoaster driven by aging ovaries and a brain that’s trying to compensate.

 We are taught that estrogen is just a reproductive hormone.
 In fact, Estrogen receptors can be found in almost every tissue of the body.
 With receptors for this hormone all over the body it’s no wonder the list of menopausal symptoms is huge.
 These symptoms can be divided into groups for easier understanding.